-We entered into a three-year employment agreement with Dr. Daffron, effective November 19, 2018, to serve as our President, with a provision for automatic annual extensions beginning on February 8, 2021 and continuing thereafter unless either party provides timely notice that the term should not be extended.
-Under the terms of the agreement, Dr. Daffron's minimum annual base salary is \$650,000 per year and Dr. Daffron is eligible for an annual incentive bonus opportunity under the Annual Incentive Plan, with amounts payable depending on performance relative to targeted results.
-Dr. Daffron's target bonus is set at 150% of his base salary, with a maximum of up to 300% of his base salary.
-Dr. Daffron is entitled to the benefits we provide to our other employees generally.
+We entered into a three-year employment agreement with Mr. Sahai, effective June 1, 2022, to serve as our President - International, with a provision for automatic annual extensions beginning on June 1, 2025 and continuing thereafter unless either party provides timely notice that the term should not be extended.
+Under the terms of the agreement, Mr. Sahai's minimum annual base salary is \$500,000 and Mr. Sahai is eligible for an annual incentive bonus opportunity under the Annual Incentive Plan, with amounts payable depending on performance relative to targeted results.
+In 2022, Mr. Sahai's minimum target bonus is set at 110% of his base salary (target Annual Bonus Opportunity), with a maximum of up to 200% of his target Annual Bonus Opportunity.
+Mr. Sahai is entitled to the benefits we provide to our other employees generally.

-In addition, Dr. Daffron's employment agreement provides that he is eligible to participate in any future equity incentive plans and any future synergy plans.
-Dr. Daffron's profit interests awards and Cost Savings Achievement Plan allocation are described above.
+In addition, Mr. Sahai's employment agreement provides that he is eligible to participate in our equity incentive plan, any future equity incentive plans and any future synergy plans.

-Dr. Daffron's employment agreement also provides that, if any payments or benefits to be paid to Dr. Daffron pursuant to the terms of the employment agreement would be subject to the excise tax imposed by Section 4999 of the Code, then Dr. Daffron may elect for such payments to be reduced so that no such excise tax will be imposed; and that if Dr. Daffron does not elect to have such payments so reduced, Dr. Daffron is responsible for payment of any excise tax resulting from such payments and shall not be entitled to a gross up payment under his employment agreement.
+Mr. Sahai's employment agreement also provides that, if any payments or benefits to be paid to Mr. Sahai pursuant to the terms of the employment agreement would be subject to the excise tax imposed by Section 4999 of the Code, then Mr. Sahai may elect for such payments to be reduced so that no such excise tax will be imposed; and that if Mr. Sahai does not elect to have such payments so reduced, Mr. Sahai is responsible for payment of any excise tax resulting from such payments and shall not be entitled to a gross up payment under his employment agreement.

-Dr. Daffron's employment agreement contains provisions related to the payment of benefits upon certain termination events.
+Mr. Sahai's employment agreement contains provisions related to the payment of benefits upon certain termination events.
 The details of these provisions are set forth under "-Potential Payments Upon Termination or Change in Control" below.